kapilamin/nc-news-fe/README.md

 Github: https://github.com/kapilamin/nc-news

+## Take a look at the app

+The app is hosted on Netlify [HERE](https://kapilamin-ncnews.netlify.app/) so please take a look.

 ## To run this project locally
 1. Ensure that you have Node.js installed (see below for minimum requirements)

-Instructions for installation of Node and NPM can be found [HERE] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+Instructions for installation of Node and NPM can be found [HERE](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 2. Clone this repo:
     ```